 In these circumstances, it’s only fair to get the leave.
 Leaving your pet unattended during sickness is nothing but animal cruelty.

 However, there are other issues with the paid leave system.
 Not every person is honest, and many might take false leaves even though they don’t have a sick pet at home.
-If the companies genuinely want to introduce the new policy, they should entirely inquiry the matter beforehand.

 Should employees get paid leave to care for sick pets?